AdobeDocs/adobe-io-runtime/src/pages/guides/using/creating_rest_apis.md

 ### Oauth (using the Adobe Identity Management System)

-An action can be configured to require IMS validation for the incoming requests, by using the following command:
+You can configure an action to require IMS validation for incoming requests using the following command:
 ```bash
 wsk action update <action_name> --web true -a require-ims-auth true
 ```

-Once the IMS authentication requirement has been enabled for an action, the only way allow access to the action is by configuring a list of IMS `scops` or `client ids` that are allowed to invoke the action.
+Once IMS authentication has been enabled for an action, the only way to allow access to the action is by specifying a list of IMS scopes or client IDs that are permitted to invoke the action.

-The following snippet illustrates how to configure access, by using a standard swagger file, and the `security` object:
+The following code snippet demonstrates how to configure access using a standard Swagger file and the `security` object:

 ```json
 {